 Make No Change-Keep “Uganda the Pearl of Africa” as the Tourism Slogan.
 In June of 2018, the New Vision Newspaper in Uganda had this Article Headline – “Researchers tell Uganda to drop ‘Pearl of Africa’ tag.
-The subline stated – US-based University of Berkeley researchers and stakeholders in the tourism sector have agreed to change the brand to ‘Small Africa’ or a recent local online newspaper article in May of 2019 that suggested that the failed “Gifted by Nature” Tagline, Slogan would be revived.
+The subline stated: US-based University of Berkeley researchers and stakeholders in the tourism sector have agreed to change the brand to ‘Small Africa.’
+Or a recent local online newspaper article in May of 2019 that suggested.
+The failed “Gifted by Nature” Tagline.
+The slogan would be revived.
 Breathtaking Uganda is also an option in the minds of some since it is being used in a Domestic Tourism Campaign.

 Who will assist rebranding Uganda’s Tourism Image?
 Wise men and women from the West (with their financial interests at stake) will help Uganda to market itself as a Premier Tourism Destination through a magical rebranding.

 Hired marketing gurus, whether Ugandan or Foreign, lack the passion that someone such as Winston Churchill had, the reason.
 He was a Tourist who came to Uganda through Kenya, but it was Uganda that he fell in love with, and he went beyond a Tagline”the Pearl of Africa,” and he defined it terms befitting his time and audience.
 He explained why Uganda was the Pearl of Africa in a Book -“My African Journey.”
 The Uganda Tourism Board, Ministry of Tourism needs to do the same in the 21st Century – Define Uganda in Terms of Tourism beyond mere slogans,